sa-mw-dach/manuela/README.md

 **Purpose**: Show an exemplary horizontal solution blueprint for IoT Edge use cases applicable to different verticals.

-This project is build and maintained by a group of solution architects at Red Hat.
+This project is built and maintained by a group of solution architects at Red Hat.
 It originated from SAs responsible for diverse manufacturing customers in Germany and has grown to include other verticals as well.

 Your feedback is welcome - enter your feedback, issues, and enhancement requests [here](https://github.com/sa-mw-dach/manuela/issues).